matthew-alexander-love/gossip/README.md

 Check out a walk through and tutorial here: **Coming Soon**

+Check out the source code at the [Gossip Sampling Repository]("https://github.com/matthew-alexander-love/gossip")

 ## Features

 - General-Purpose Library: Build on a flexible GPSS implementation inspired by Epidemic-style Dissemination in Large-Scale Systems.